Territorial disputes in the South China Sea: Vietnam

 Vietnam and Japan reached an agreement early in 1978 on the development of oil in the South China Sea.
 In 1986, the "White Tiger" oil field in the South China Sea came into operation, producing over 2,000 tons of crude oil per year, followed by "The Bear" and "Dragon" oil fields.
 The country is a net importer of oil products.
 In 2009 petroleum accounted for 14 percent of Vietnamese government income, down from 24 percent in 2004.
 By 2012 Vietnam had concluded some 60 oil and gas exploration and production contracts with various foreign companies.

 In September 2011, shortly after the PRC and Vietnam signed an agreement seeking to contain a dispute over the South China Sea, India's state-run Oil and Natural Gas Corporation (ONGC) said that its overseas arm had signed a three-year agreement with PetroVietnam for developing long-term co-operation in the oil sector, drawing objections from the PRC foreign ministry.

-In 2017, after Chinese pressure, the Vietnamese government ordered Spain's Repsol to stop drilling in the disputed area.
+In 2017, following reported Chinese pressure, the Vietnamese government ordered Spain's Repsol to stop drilling in the disputed area.
 A joint-venture of Japanese Inpex and Petrovietnam planned to start drilling in the disputed area in 2021.